BoBkiNN/OpenToPublic/README.md

 If ON, then Minecraft will be check players for license, else players with cracked launchers can join

 ## More versions?
  \- If mod for your version doesn't exist, create an issue with request

+Planned versions:
+ - 1.21.1 for Forge
+ - 1.20.6 for Forge
+ - 1.21.4 for Fabric & Forge

 ## Credits
  - to ChatGPT for helping in development my first mod